Murder of Kenyatta Odom

 Kenyatta "KeKe" Odom (August 28, 1983–1988), formerly known as Christmas Doe and Ware County Jane Doe, was a formerly unidentified murder victim whose decomposed remains were found in Millwood, Georgia on December 21, 1988.
 Her body was discovered inside a suitcase filled with cement that was placed inside of a television console and discarded on the side of a road.
 She was unidentified for 34 years until she was identified in November 2023.

-Following Kenyatta Odom's identification, Evelyn Odom, her mother, and Ulyster Sanders, her mother's at-the-time boyfriend, were arrested and charged with murder, child cruelty, and covering up Kenyatta's death.
+Following Kenyatta Odom's identification, Evelyn Odom, her mother, and Ulyster Sanders, her mother's boyfriend at the time, were arrested and charged with murder, child cruelty, and covering up Kenyatta's death.

 On August 8, 2025, Sanders pleaded guilty to concealment and agreed to testify against Evelyn Odom at her trial, which began on August 11, 2025.
 It was revealed that Evelyn had resented Kenyatta for having physical disabilities and urinary issues, and murdered her in a rage following an episode of Kenyatta soiling herself.

 On August 27, 2025, Evelyn Odom was found guilty of felony murder, first degree cruelty to children, conspiracy to commit a crime, and concealing the death of another, but not guilty of aggravated battery.
-Evelyn faces a mandatory sentence of life in prison.
-Sentencing will determine whether or not she will have the possibility of parole after 30 years.
+On February 6, 2026, Evelyn was sentenced to life in prison with the possibility of parole after 30 years.